Styler: learning formatting conventions to repair Checkstyle violations

-\textit{Learning (\autoref{fig:styler}--step C).} \Styler aims to \textit{translate} a buggy token sequence (input sequence) to a new token sequence with no Checkstyle errors (output sequence). \Styler uses a sequence-to-sequence translation based on a recurrent neural network LSTM (Long Short-Term Memory), similar to what is used for natural language translation.
-Thanks to the token abstraction employed by \Styler to encode Java source code (see \autoref{sec:java-source-code-encoding} and \autoref{sec:error-encoding}), the input and output vocabularies are small (respectively $\sim$150 and $\sim$50), hence are well handled by LSTM models.
-We use LSTM with bidirectional encoding, which means that the embedding is able to catch information around the formatting error in the two directions: for instance, an error triggered by the Checkstyle \emph{WhitespaceAround} rule, which checks that a token is surrounded by whitespaces, requires the contexts before and after the token.
+\textit{Learning (\autoref{fig:styler}--step C).} \Styler aims to translate a token sequence with a formatting violation (input sequence) to a new token sequence with no formatting violation (output sequence). \Styler uses a sequence-to-sequence translation based on recurrent neural network LSTMs (Long Short-Term Memory), similar to what is used for natural language translation.
+Thanks to the token abstraction employed by \Styler to encode Java source code (see \autoref{sec:java-source-code-encoding} and \autoref{sec:violation-encoding}), the input and output vocabularies are small (respectively $\sim$150 and $\sim$50), hence are well handled by LSTM models. \Styler uses LSTMs with bidirectional encoding, which means that the embedding is able to catch information around the formatting violation in the two directions.
+For instance, a violation triggered by the Checkstyle \emph{WhitespaceAround} rule, which checks that a token is surrounded by whitespaces, requires the contexts before and after the token.

-\textit{Predicting/Repairing (\autoref{fig:styler}--step F).} Once the LSTM models are trained (one per training protocol, see \autoref{sec:training-data-generation}), \Styler can be used for predicting fixes for an erroneous sequence $I$ as in \autoref{subfig:buggy-code-tokenized}.
-For an input sequence $I$, a LSTM model predicts $x$ alternative formatting token sequences using a technique called beam search, that we use off-the-shelf.
-These alternatives are all potential repairs for the formatting error (e.g. \autoref{subfig:patched-machine-learning-output}).
+\textit{Repairing (\autoref{fig:styler}--step F).} Once the LSTM models are trained (one per formatting violation injection protocol, see \autoref{sec:training-data-generation}), \Styler can be used for predicting fixes for a token sequence $I$ as in \autoref{subfig:violating-code-tokenized}.
+For an input sequence $I$, an LSTM model predicts $x$ alternative formatting token sequences using a technique called beam search, which we use off-the-shelf.
+These alternatives are all potential repairs for the formatting violation (e.g., \autoref{subfig:patched-machine-learning-output}).